COURSE STRUCTURE -

 Reading Thoreau's Civil Disobedience at Walden Pond in Massachusetts.

-At other schools you might be lucky if you don't have to sit in the same room multiple times during enrollment.
+At other schools you might be lucky if you don't have to sit in the same room multiple times during enrollment, say in the humanities department.

 What's your classroom to study Thoreau?